close print view

 This program is especially designed to educate producers, evaluate on-farm practices, provide food safety technical assistance and recognize small/locally grown fruit and vegetable growers who follow safe food practices.
 A certificate of completion is awarded when a participating grower implements an action plan to correct potential food safety risks identified on the farm.

-The program enhances grower awareness and adoption of safe food management practices, as well as improves their competitiveness in the marketplace.
+The program enhances grower awareness and adoption of safe food management practices, and is primarily an educational initiative.

 Is Technical Assistance Available to Complete the Safe Food A Syst?

 The voluntary program is delivered by trained conservation district technicians.
-Click here for locations and contact information.
+Click here for locations.

 Where Can I Find Additional Help with my Questions?